Regenerative Organic Dry Bean Production in the Northeast

 ‘Alpena’ navy

-Data Collection and analysis: We will collect data on plant population, crop and weed biomass, yield and seed loss from direct harvest.
-Soil health of tilled vs. no-till plots will be compared, assessing aggregate stability, respiration, active carbon and root disease complexes.
-Data will be analyzed using mixed model ANOVA to determine a significant effect of treatments.
+Data Collection and analysis: We collected data on plant population, crop and weed biomass, yield and seed loss from direct harvest.
+Soil health of tilled vs. no-till plots were be compared, assessing aggregate stability, respiration, active carbon and root disease complexes.
+Data was be analyzed using mixed model ANOVA to determine a significant effect of treatments.

 Farmer input: This experiment reflects farmer interest in reducing tillage in their organic field crop systems, as well as interest in new market classes beyond black beans that can be direct harvested.